zalando/restful-api-guidelines/hyper-media/Hypermedia.md

 * [Kevin Sookocheff’s On choosing a hypermedia type for your API](http://sookocheff.com/post/api/on-choosing-a-hypermedia-format/)
 * [Mike Stowe's API Best Practices: Hypermedia](http://blogs.mulesoft.com/dev/api-dev/api-best-practices-hypermedia-part-3/)

+## {{ book.must }} Do Not Use Link Headers with JSON entities

+We don't allow the use of the [`Link` Header defined by RFC 5988 ](http://tools.ietf.org/html/rfc5988#section-5) in conjunction with JSON media types, and favor [HAL](#must-use-hal) instead.
+The primary reason is to have a consistent place for links as well as the better support for links in JSON payloads compared to the uncommon link header syntax.

 ## {{ book.could }} Use URIs for Custom Link Relations

 You should consider using a custom link relation if and only if standard [link relations](http://www.iana.org/assignments/link-relations/link-relations.xml)